 Naturally, most people will never see these parts and they are only interested in knowing how fast is the machine and how good is the quality of ice.
 But, our review section is also concerned with the overall quality of the machines, and by reading our reviews of under counter ice machines, you can see that components play a major part in the longevity of the device and that a well-built ice maker machine can save you a lot of money on repairs and similar difficulties.

 Ice comes in many forms, and people who work in this “industry” are constantly inventing new ways of making interesting and creative shapes.
-Depending on the needs of the customers, ice can be produced in all shapes and sizes, but the most common types are flake ice, nugget ice, and cube ice.
+Depending on the needs of the customers and type of drinks, ice can be produced in all shapes & sizes, but the most common types are flake ice, nugget ice, and cube ice.

 Flake ice is the “smallest” kind and it has a very soft texture, which makes this ice a perfect addition to seafood and other types of product that can use ice as a decoration and cooling.

 Nugget ice is slightly larger, and it also has a soft structure that makes it good for people who need to chew on ice, as some medical conditions require.

 Also, nugget ice is a common addition to cocktails and smoothies, simply because its texture enables it to mix easily with other liquids and cool the drinks efficiently.